Synthetics Test Settings

 • Hostname to Look Up: A field in which you enter the hostname that you want this test to resolve via the specified DNS server(s).

-• Method: A drop-down from which you can choose the type of HTTP request: - GET, HEAD, PATCH, POST, or PUT.
+• Method: A drop-down from which to choose the method of HTTP request: GET, HEAD, PATCH, POST, or PUT.

 • URL or FQDN: A field in which to enter the URL or Fully Qualified Domain Name (FQDN) that will be the target of the selected HTTP request.